PostHuman-Group/posthuman-music-studio/README.md

 # PostHuman Music: Studio

-PostHuman Music: Studio is a a pr9ivate build for PostHuman Music, owned by PostHuman Group.
+PostHuman Music: Studio is a a private build for PostHuman Music, owned by PostHuman Group.